 Florida Death Row inmate George Trepal (R) and FBI agent Roger Martz (L).
 Martz was cited by the Florida court for entering bogus investigative research and conclusions in Trepal’s trial.

-However, Martz’s horrendous professional misconduct as an FBI expert witness asserting fraudulent research methods in the Trepal trial was widely known within the agency’s laboratory and certainly would have been to several administrators who should have known better and not have allowed him to testify in the Simpson trial.
+However, Martz’s horrendous professional misconduct as an FBI expert witness asserting fraudulent research methods in the Trepal trial was widely known within the agency’s laboratory and certainly known to several administrators who should not have allowed him to testify in the Simpson trial.
 Examine the highlighted statements regarding agent Martz by the Florida court in the Trepal ruling below that came out well after the Simpson trial had ended.

 During the latter part of the Simpson trial in 1995 that potential embarrassment to the FBI almost occurred when a group of FBI agents angered by the actions of Roger Martz approached another agent in the laboratory by the name of Frederic Whitehurst who was a Ph.D Chemist, and by most standards considered to be a top explosive’s expert at the agency.
 However, Whitehurst also was already infamously known to FBI management to be a whistleblower regarding on-going malfeasance of inaccurate research performed within the FBI’s laboratory to favor state prosecutors.
+These fraudulent actions over time Whitehurst alleged led unjustly to defendants receiving death sentences.
 Because he refused to go along and keep his complaints internally inside the agency and chose to go outside directly to the US Department of Justice, pursuant to the Presidential Executive Order, he was exiled to Quantico’s paint detection laboratory.
-It was while standing outside of that department in 1995 that Whitehurst was approached one day by other agents angered by the actions and statements of Martz in the Simpson trial.
+It was while standing outside of that department in 1995 that Whitehurst was approached one day by other agents angered by the actions and statements of Martz regarding blood contamination during the Simpson trial.
 Naturally, after filing several hundred complaints, Whitehurst was seen to be a thorn in the side of the FBI, but he was chosen by the other agents to be the one to file the complaint with the Office of the Inspector General of the United States Department of Justice.
-They were allegedly afraid to do it because they felt filing a complaint against another agent could damage their career.
+They were allegedly afraid to do it because they feared that filing a complaint against another agent could damage their careers within the bureau.